 Dexter is now 23 months old so kind of past the baby led weaning stage, but he still loves eating finger foods and loves things like burgers, nuggets and pizza; all unhealthy stuff that I try to make as healthy as possible in the kitchen.
-These tuna, sweet potato and spinach burgers incorporate so many healthy nutrients and I am more than happy for him to have as many as his heart desires.
+This tuna baby led weaning recipe, using sweet potato and spinach alongside canned tuna to make burgers or patties, incorporates so many healthy nutrients and I am more than happy for him to have as many as his heart desires.

-The burgers are pretty simple to make, cook quickly and are able to be stored in the fridge or freezer if you want to batch cook a few.
-I highly recommend only keeping them for three days in the fridge and fully defrosting them before eating them if you decide to freeze them.
+These tuna baby led weaning burgers are pretty simple to make, they cook quickly and are able to be stored in the fridge or freezer if you want to batch cook a few.
+I highly recommend only keeping them for three days in the fridge and fully defrosting them before eating them if you do decide to freeze them.

 Related Post: Sweet Potato Veggie Burgers